madvid/discovering_latent_knowledge/README.md

 ## Datasets prompts
 Accordind to the paper, several dataset were used to evaluate the CCS method.
 For each of the dataset, several variety of prompts were generated via the use of the library `promptsource`.

-Here some details about all the prompt of IMDB dataset to get a better understanding (more about the other dataset in [dataset documentation](./docs/dataset.md))

-### IMDB dataset
-There is 11 prompts available, for each prompt, the name from promptsource is given plus the Jinja template and an example:
+Just as an example we show below few prompts associated with the IMDB dataset.
+For a more detail description about the different dataset and prompt please read the dedicated [dataset documentation](./docs/dataset.md))

+3 prompts examples for IMDB dataset:
 1. **name:** Movie Expressed Sentiment
     * **Jinja template:**:
       * input: `{{text}} The sentiment expressed for the movie is`